bcgov/common-service-showcase/index.md

   </div>

   <div class="mb-3 mt-5 px-5">
-    <p>This website provides information relating to a range of services and open-source software components created by the Common Services Showcase team.
+    <p>This website provides information relating to a range of services and open-source software components created by the Common Service Showcase team.
 We aim to promote, curate, develop, and make it easy to onboard to our hosted services or integrate our micro-services and common components into your own applications.
-The goal is to <strong><em>reduce costs, accelerate development, and promote consistency</em></strong> and supportability of BC Gov digital services.</p>
+The goal is to <strong>reduce costs, accelerate development, and promote consistency</strong> and supportability of BC Gov digital services.</p>
     <div class="row">
       {% for card in iconCards %}
       <div class="icon-list col-sm-4">